 The Art of Racing in the Rain is easily one of the most popular dog books today, first only available as a paperback but recently was narrated by Chris Welch and came to Audible, continuing to warm all dog lovers' and owners' hearts.

-Welch captures the thoughts and motions of dogs so well.
+Welch captures the thoughts and emotions of dogs so well.
 For example, here we see Enzo fighting his doggy instinct to enthusiastically greet his master as he comes home,

 “The door opens, and I hear him with his familiar cry “Yo!”, usually I can’t help but put aside my pain, hoist myself to my feet, wag my tail, sling my tongue around and shove my face into his crotch, it takes humanlike willpower to hold back on this particular occasion, but I do, I hold back, I don’t get up, I’m acting.”